 The cobble bar at river mile 16.5 is a large cobble and sand longitudinal bar (approx. 900 ft. long and 300 ft. wide).
 It splits the main channel into two smaller channels (or three at high flows-see Figure 3).
 The Weber Sandstone is exposed through the entire cobble bar reach, attaining a maximum thickness of about 700 feet on the left bank.
 Talus and soil is found at wall bases and supports grasses, junipers, and box elders.
-The Weber is poorly consolidated and thus easily eroded, forming steep, smooth, curving walls.
-On the left bank is a vegetated flood terrace which extends to the midpoint of the cobble island, where it meets Weber talus and some sand.
+The Weber is a tan to buff colored, very fine grained to fine grained, manganese and iron-oxide stained quartz arenite (90 to 100% quartz) with occasional mud clasts, of Pennsylvanian age. dominant primary structures are trough cross-beds and planar cross-bed sets, with large foreset beds occasionally seen.
+Coatings of calcite and some vuggy calcite are present.
+The unit was deposited in a nearshore/beach area, both subaerially (dunes) and in shallow marine waters.
+The formation also contains some limestone (Hansen, 1969).
+It is poorly consolidated and thus easily eroded, forming steep, smooth, curving On the left bank is a vegetated floodplain which extends to the midpoint of the cobble island, where it meets Weber talus and some sand.

 Appearing below cross-section 4 (Figure 3), on the right bank, is a limestone bed in the Morgan Formation (lower Pennsylvanian).
 It dips upstream at about 6°, rises through the remainder of the section, and is about 10 feet thick.
 The outcrop does not become prominent until about 80 feet above cross-section 2.
-This outcrop is far more erosionresistant than the Weber Sandstone, and extends into the channel rather than being sharply cut off.
+The limestone is reddish-rust brown on weathered surfaces, gray-brown on fresh surfaces, very fine crystalline to medium crystalline, is irregularly fractured, solution-pitted, and forms jagged, angular outcrops.
+This outcrop is far more erosion-resistant than the Weber Sandstone, and extends into the channel rather than being sharply cut off.
 Here it accumulates muds and supports algae.
 On the left bank only a small portion of the limestone is seen, just above cross-section 1, but it quickly disappears under talus.